spol-29/spol-29/README.md

 Hi there!

-My name is spol29 and I am a beginner developer. 💻👨‍💻
+My name is spol29 and I am a beginner/intermediate developer. 💻👨‍💻

 I am fluent with 💙C++, 🐍Python, ☕️Java, and am interested in Machine Learning 🤖.